-Sybase supports Part 1 of the specification.
-In addition, Sybase extends the capabilities provided in the standard.
-For example, Adaptive Server allows you to reference Java methods and classes directly in SQL, whereas SQLJ Parts 1 and 2 require that you use SQL aliases.
+Sybase supports the SQLJ specifications for Java routines, and provides equivalent facilities for Java types.
+In addition, Sybase extends the standard.
+For example, Adaptive Server allows you to reference Java methods and classes directly in SQL.

 Java in the database: questions and answers